Duke Moot Court

 The 2016-2017 Executive Board

-Jeffrey Ho is a senior majoring in Statistics and Public Policy and minoring in Philosophy.
+Jeffrey Ho is a senior double majoring in Statistics and Public Policy.
 Jeffrey is very interested in law and intends to attend law school after graduating from college.
-In addition to Moot Court, he is a member of the Duke Student Government research unit, part of a Bass Connections research team, and an active member of his selective living group.
+In addition to Moot Court, he is the president of his selective living group, a teaching assistant for Public Policy Studies 155, and a co-chair for the Seniors for Duke campaign.

 Bill McCarthy is a sophomore with plans of a double major in Public Policy Studies and English.
 Having participated in both debate and moot court during high school, Bill joined Duke Moot Court’s travel team in the fall of his freshman year.
 On campus, Bill attends weekly Bible study sessions as a member of CRU, participates in a range of intramural activities, and is an active member of his selective living group.
 This past summer, Bill completed an internship for the Middlesex County District Attorney’s Office in Massachusetts.